William Regal: The Ruthless Roundtable (2009–2010)

 Regal was traded to the ECW brand on 29 June.
-In his first match on ECW on Syfy the following night, he teamed with Vladimir Kozlov to defeat Tommy Dreamer and Christian.
+In his first match on ECW the following night, he teamed with Vladimir Kozlov to defeat Tommy Dreamer and Christian.

-After winning a tag match on 6 August episode of Superstars, Regal was named as the number one contender to the ECW Championship.
-On 18 August episode of ECW, Regal teamed with Kozlov again to face Ezekiel Jackson and the ECW Champion Christian in which Jackson attacked Christian to ensure Regal's victory, with the trio of Regal, Kozlov and Jackson forming a new alliance which was later dubbed the Ruthless Roundtable.
-At SummerSlam, Regal challenged Christian for his title, but was defeated in eight seconds.
-With the Roundtable's help, Regal defeated Christian in a non-title match on 25 August episode of ECW to earn a title rematch against Christian at Breaking Point, but Christian prevailed again with the rest of the Roundtable banned from ringside.
+After winning a tag match on the 6 August episode of Superstars, Regal was named as the number one contender to the ECW Championship.
+On the 18 August episode of ECW, Regal teamed with Kozlov again to face Ezekiel Jackson and the ECW Champion Christian in which Jackson attacked Christian to ensure Regal's victory, with the trio of Regal, Kozlov and Jackson forming a new alliance which was later dubbed the Ruthless Roundtable.
+At SummerSlam on 23 August, Regal challenged Christian for his title, but was defeated in eight seconds.
+With the Roundtable's help, Regal defeated Christian in a non-title match on the 25 August episode of ECW to earn a title rematch against Christian at Breaking Point on 13 September, but Christian prevailed again with the rest of the Roundtable banned from ringside.
 Regal was then denied another chance at number one contender-ship, but The Ruthless Roundtable continued to repeatedly attack Christian to continue the feud.
-As a result, Christian demanded to face Regal, so he received another shot for the ECW Championship on 10 November episode of ECW in Sheffield, England, but he was once again unsuccessful.
+As a result, Christian demanded to face Regal, so he received another shot for the ECW Championship on the 10 November episode of ECW in Sheffield, England, but he was once again unsuccessful.

-At Survivor Series, Regal participated in a traditional five-on-five Survivor Series elimination match and was eliminated by MVP.
+At Survivor Series on 22 November, Regal participated in a traditional five-on-five Survivor Series elimination match and was eliminated by MVP.
 Following Survivor Series, dissension was teased within The Ruthless Roundtable, although Jackson seemed poised to leave the group, Regal ultimately sided with Jackson and turned on Kozlov by assisting Jackson in defeating Kozlov to qualify for an ECW Homecoming battle royal to determine the number one contender to the ECW Championship.
-Jackson won the ECW Homecoming battle royal and was granted a title shot, but Christian defeated him at the Royal Rumble to retain his title.
+Jackson won the ECW Homecoming battle royal and was granted a title shot, but Christian defeated him at the Royal Rumble on 31 January 2010 to retain his title.
 Despite the loss, Regal and Jackson continued to assault Christian, who accepted Jackson's title challenge.
-On the final episode of ECW on 16 February 2010, Regal helped Jackson defeating Christian in an Extreme Rules match to become the final ECW Champion.
+On the final episode of ECW on 16 February, Regal helped Jackson defeating Christian in an Extreme Rules match to become the final ECW Champion.